OneLuaPro/lua4882/README.md

 ### ibdev()

 Purpose: Open and initialize a GPIB device handle.
+This command works only on board-level.

 ```lua
 local boardIndex = 0    -- Commonly used index of bus controller